sciactive/pnotify/MIGRATING.md

 * The History module has been removed.
   * The `showLast()` and `showAll()` methods are now the `openLast()` and `open()` methods of the Stack, respectively.
   * The `maxInStack` option has been replaced with `stack.maxOpen`.
 To use the old behavior, set `stack.maxStrategy` to 'close'.
+* The Callbacks module has been removed.
+  * The lifecycle events have been turned into actual events.
+You can use `notice.on('pnotify:beforeOpen')` and the like.
 * Methods are no longer chainable.

 ## Minor Breaking Changes.